 Your M-1 visa should be for a full course of study which means studying for at least 12 semester or quarter hours.
-Only exception to this will be if your course of study requires smaller course load.
+The only exception to this will be if your course of study requires a smaller course load.

 In order to get a US student visa from India, students will have to complete the following steps carefully.
 It is important that students apply for the US student visa well in advance to avoid any last-minute hassle.